stevenlimhw/tp/docs/UserGuide.md

 Format (2) : `:range last/NUMBER_OF_DAYS`

 ##### Parameter constraints:
-* Number of days can only take positive integer values, up to 6 digits
+* Number of days can only take non-negative integer values, up to 5 digits
+* Start date should be before end date

 ##### Example:
 `:range last/3` Shows the exercises done today and the last 3 days.